TheShermanTanker/pypy/pypy/doc/how-to-release.rst

 * Maybe bump the SOABI number in module/imp/importing.
 This has many implications, so make sure the PyPy community agrees to the change.
-  Wheels will use the major.minor release numbers in the name, so bump them if there is an incompatible change to cpyext.

 * Make sure the binary-testing_ CI is clean, or that the failures are understood.